rosszurowski/jon-kyle.com/readme.md

 ## Harp

+Requires Harp to build.

+`npm harp install -g`

-Harp has a build error with SASS.
+Harp has a build error with SASS and Node 6+.
 To fix:

 - Locate the global install of Harp
 - Open node_modules/terraform